Organizational Leadership Courses 2013-2014

 Organizational Leadership Capstone I

-Providing critical real-world learning experiences.
-In this first course of a 2-semester sequence, students work in groups addressing a priority, issue or service delivery challenge on an area of need identified by a partner nonprofit or higher education institution.
+Provides critical real-world learning experiences.
+First course of a 2-semester sequence, students work in groups addressing a priority, issue or service delivery challenge on an area of need identified by a partner nonprofit or higher education institution.
 Includes a bi-weekly on campus seminar.
 Prerequisite: Completion of 4 course foundation sequence.

 Organizational Leadership Capstone II

-Providing critical real-world learning experiences.
-In this first course of a 2-semester sequence, students work in groups addressing a priority, issue or service delivery challenge on an area of need identified by a partner nonprofit or higher education institution.
+Provides critical real-world learning experiences.
+First course of a 2-semester sequence, students work in groups addressing a priority, issue or service delivery challenge on an area of need identified by a partner nonprofit or higher education institution.
 Includes a bi-weekly on campus seminar.
 Prerequisite: Completion of 4 course foundation sequence and ORL 710.